David Carroll (biker): Quebec Biker War

 According to Kane, between April and November 1996, Carroll shipped thirty kilograms of cocaine from Montreal to Halifax.
 Carroll tended to import drugs via Montreal and then shipped the drugs to Halifax.
-In an attempt to circumvent Gerald Matticks and the West End Gang who controlled the Port of Montreal, Carroll moved to have the Hells Angels complete their control of the Port of Halifax.
+In an attempt to circumvent Gerald "Big Gerry" Matticks and the West End Gang who controlled the Port of Montreal, Carroll moved to have the Hells Angels complete their control of the Port of Halifax.
 Sidney Peckford, the last director of the Canada Ports Police, said of the Halifax dockworkers: "I knew them all – I knew their faces.
 I knew what they were involved in.
 Nobody was prepared to muscle them around because they didn't know what repercussions were going to occur off the docks".
 Two policemen with the Ports Police, Bruce Brine and Eric Mott, expressed much concern in the early 1990s that several stevedores and cane operators working in the Port of Halifax had Hells Angels connections, only to be brushed off by the executives of the Halifax Port Authority who insisted that this was not a problem.
 Most notably, the people whom Brine and Mott had accused of working for the Hells Angels such as Paul Arthur, a crane operator; Derrick Slaunwhite, a stevedore; Brian Dempsey, a dock worker; and Robert Langille, another dock worker, would be later convicted of smuggling for the Hells Angels in the early 2000s.
 Debbie Milton, a senior corporate official with Protos Shipping in Halifax was known to be a close friend of Carroll's wife.
 Laurence Coady, Milton's boyfriend, told Constable Mott, that: "Jesus Christ, I almost shit myself!
 I'm home, there's a knock on the door and who shows up – Wolf Carroll!"